Advice from experts

 If we are planning to wade, your guide will find the best possible spot to catch fish.
 One of the rules of the river is that if an area is occupied, we do not pull in and fish the same bar as other anglers so that everyone can get the maximum enjoyment from their trip.
 The guide will pull onto the bar get rigged up with the right flies and then discuss tactics and techniques.
 Our nymphing tactics and the techniques that we use at Lees Ferry are likely different than those elsewhere.

-At Lees Ferry, we often say “there are perfect dead drifts and all other drifts.”
+At Lees Ferry, we often say “There are perfect dead drifts and all other drifts.”
 It’s all about the drift, it has to be perfect and natural in order to catch fish here.

 Spin Fishing